2bc4/twitch-hls-client/README.md

 Options:
   -s <URL>
           Playlist proxy server to fetch the master playlist from.
+          If not specified will fetch master playlist from Twitch servers.
           Can be multiple comma separated servers, will try each in order until successful.
           If URL includes "[channel]" it will be replaced with the channel argument at runtime.
   -p <PATH>